rackerlabs/docs-developer-blog/_posts/2018-04-01-Code-Dive-Openstack-Live-Migrations.md

             pass
 {% endhighlight %}

+#### Exploration 33

 This method handles a decent amount of complicated work.
-First it pulls the more complete Block Device Mappings including the Cinder Target information.
-It will then pull networking information again, and pass the data into the driver's version of this method to handle work, passing the block device data that was generated.
-The result of this driver "pre_live_migration" call is saved as migrate\_data.
-Once complete it moves on and sets up the needed networks on the host machine if needed, and filtering rules before returning migrate\_data.
-Very Very trimmed code below.
-Again here note that we pass and override migrate\_data, and that we are running on the Destination.
+First, it pulls the more complete Block Device Mappings including the Cinder Target information.
+It then pulls networking information again, and it passes the data into the driver's version of this method to handle the work, finally passing the block device data that was generated.
+The result of this driver *pre_live_migration* call is saved as *migrate_data*.
+Once completed, execution moves on and sets up any needed networks on the host machine and sets up the filtering rules before returning *migrate_data*.
+The following code has been significantly trimmed for clarity.
+Notice that *migrate_data* is passed and overridden, and that the code is running on the destination.

-*nova.compute.manager.pre\_live\_migration* ->
+*nova.compute.manager.pre_live_migration* ->
 {% highlight python %}
     def pre_live_migration():
         migrate_data.old_vol_attachment_ids = {}